khjtony/khjtony.github.io/_posts/2016-11-15-SLAM-on-the-back-ongoing.markdown

 catkin_create_pkg slam_on_back roscpp rospy hector_mapping rplidar tf robot_localization
 ```

-I always have the followng error:
+I always have the following error:
 ```
 No transform between frames /map and /base_link available after xxxx seconds
 ```
 Lucky, I found this blog (in Chinese),
 [SLAM with RPLidar](https://hollyqood.wordpress.com/2015/12/01/ros-slam-2-hector-slam-2d%E5%9C%B0%E5%9C%96%E5%BB%BA%E7%BD%AE/)
 which reminds me that rplidar_ros.git has slam branch.
-It seems like this branch has been deprecated, but configration file/launch file can be used.
+It seems like this branch has been deprecated, but configuration file/launch file can be used.

 ![Rplidar_SLAM_Kemper]({{site.baseurl}}/images/UAV/slam_on_back/map_kemper.png)
 Finally I got this work.
 Things is simpler than I thought.
-Theoratically I need to put design/setup with gmapping, because hector map does not depends on odometer and RPLidar v2 has bad update rate (~10Hz) and short sensing range (~6m), but I want to save time and directly move to the next step.
+Theoretically I need to put design/setup with gmapping, because hector map does not depends on odometer and RPLidar v2 has bad update rate (~10Hz) and short sensing range (~6m), but I want to save time and directly move to the next step.
 Source code can be checked in the github